Historic, Archaeological, Paleontological and Native American Studies, Reports and Monitoring

 Archaeological and Paleontological Monitoring

 The supervising archaeologists and paleontologists for project monitoring must be certified by the County of Orange.
-The Orange County Parks website (OCParks.com) has a link to the certified lists of archaeologists and paleontologists.
+The Orange County Public Works website (ocpublicworks.com) has a link to the certified lists of archaeologists and paleontologists.
 The City Community Development Department also has hard copies available at the Planning Counter.

 Native American Monitoring

 There is no "certified list" of Native American monitors.
 However, the State of California established the Native American Heritage Commission (NAHC) in 1976, which is the appropriate source of information before an owner/developer or their representative (archaeological firm) selects a Native American monitor for a project.
 There are over 150 federally-recognized and non-federally-recognized tribes in California.
 The Native American tribe indigenous to the Capistrano Valley region and surrounding areas since before the Mission was established is the Juaneño Band of Mission Indians, Acjachemen Nation.
 Upon request by an owner/developer or their representative, the NAHC will provide a list of culturally affiliated Juaneño Native American contacts to consult with for environmental evaluations before a project is approved and for monitoring services during development.
-The NAHC website (ceres.ca.gov/nahc/) also has the following link for guidelines and criteria which the NAHC has established for Native American monitoring services.
+The NAHC website is (ceres.ca.gov/nahc/).

 Identification and Modification of Historic Sites